Wine growing area (District) in South Africa

 in the west and Robertson

-in the east and is surrounded on three sides by mountains.
-There are the four Wards Aan-de-Doorns, Hex River Valley, Nuy and Scherpenheuvel.
-The climate is very hot and dry especially in the eastern part and requires an artificial one irrigation
+to the east and is surrounded on three sides by mountains.
+There are the four wards Aan-de-Doorns, Hex River Valley, Nuy and Scherpenheuvel.
+The climate is particularly hot and dry in the eastern part and requires an artificial one irrigation

 through the waters of the Brandvlei Dam and the Breede River.
 The western part is rainy.
-The vineyards cover 8,658 hectares of vineyards (2009) on mostly very fertile alluvial land, the rest of weathered slate soils.
+The vineyards cover 8,658 hectares of vineyards (2009) on mostly very fertile alluvial soils, the rest from weathered slate soils.

-They are 69% with the white varieties Chenin Blanc, Colombard, Sauvignon Blanc, Chardonnay, Muscat d'Alexandrie, Sémillon and Crouchen (Cape Riesling), as well as 31% with the red varieties Cabernet Sauvignon, Shiraz, Merlot, Pinotage, Ruby Cabernet, Pinot Noir, Cinsaut and Cabernet Franc planted.
-Mainly spirits
+They are 69% with the white varieties Chenin Blanc, Colombard, Sauvignon Blanc, Chardonnay, Muscat d'Alexandrie, Sémillon and Crouchen (Cape Riesling), and 31% with the red varieties Cabernet Sauvignon, Shiraz, Merlot, Pinotage, Ruby Cabernet, Pinot Noir, Cinsaut and Cabernet Franc planted.
+Mainly become spirits

-, White wines and fortified sweet wines produced.
-There are about 20 major co-ops (cooperatives).
-Well-known producers include De Wet Co-op Wine Cellar, Du Toitskloof Winery, Groot Eiland Winery, Merwespont, Merwida Wine Cellar, Nuy Wine Cellar and Romansrivier Winery.
+, White wines and fortified sweet wines.
+There are around 20 large co-ops (cooperatives).
+Well-known producers are De Wet Co-op Wine Cellar, Du Toitskloof Winery, Groot Eiland Winery, Merwespont, Merwida Wine Cellar, Nuy Wine Cellar and Romansrivier Winery.